solkim-83/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+1. Should be able to hold up to 1000 contacts and events without a noticeable sluggishness in performance for typical usage.
+1. Should be sufficiently intuitive for new or inexperienced users to understand and navigate.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. Should not require an internet connection (bar downloading the app)

 *{More to be added}*

 ### Glossary

+* **Contact**: A person to be tracked by Athena; comprises a name, phone number, email and address, as well as an arbitrary quantity of tags
+* **Event**: An event to be tracked by Athena; comprises a name and a date and time, as well as an arbitrary quantity of tags
 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------